aimericsr/axum-demo/README.md

 ## To Do

-- add more filter to tracing
-- better handling of the errors
+- fix db related test
-- load env variable only at the beginning
+- load env variable only at the beginning ?
 - version the api (path or url ?)
 - handle db connection retry system
-- handle request body validation
+- handle request body validation with custom messages
+- Infra : Deployments strategies and upgrade helm charts ?
 - Grpc routes
 - GraphQL routes
-- Infra : Deployments strategies and upgrade helm charts ?

 ## Prerequesite